mobizt/Firebase-ESP8266/README.md

    /**
    * Check for the existence of node path.
-   * \param dataObj - FirebaseData object that requred for internal works.
+   * \param dataObj - FirebaseData object that required for internal works.
    * \param path - Node path to be checked.
    */
     bool pathExist(FirebaseData &dataObj, const String path);

    /**
    * Post or append/create new child node integer data.
-   * \param dataObj - FirebaseData object that requred for internal works.
+   * \param dataObj - FirebaseData object that required for internal works.
    * \param path - Parent node path to be append.
    * \param intValue - Integer value to be append.
    * \return The operating status.
 True for success operation and False for failed operation.